-The Council sets its rates on an annual basis under resolution in accordance with the Local Government (Rating) Act 2002 section 23, with due consideration of the Long Term Plan, this policy and other policies.
+Council sets its rates on an annual basis under resolution in accordance with the Local Government (Rating) Act 2002 (LGRA 2002) Section 23, with due consideration of the Long Term Plan, this Policy and other Policies.

-General rates
+General Rates

 The general rate is allocated to all rateable properties based on the capital value of the property.